sdsc/netcdf-roll/README.md

 ```

 If the `ROLLCOMPILER`, `ROLLNETWORK` and/or `ROLLMPI` variables are specified,
-their values are incorporated into the names of the produced roll and rpms, e.g.,
+their values are incorporated into the names of the produced rpms, e.g.,

 ```shell
 make ROLLCOMPILER=intel ROLLMPI=mvapich2 ROLLNETWORK=ib
 ```
-produces a roll with a name that begins "`netcdf_intel_mvapich2_ib`"; it
+produces an rpm with a name that begins "`netcdf_intel_mvapich2_ib`".
-contains and installs similarly-named rpms.

 For gnu compilers, the roll also supports a `ROLLOPTS` make variable value of
 'avx', indicating that the target architecture supports AVX instructions.